Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

 ##  Load data from a stage and create a DataFrame
 Duration: 5

-The `collectTweetData` function creates a `DataFrame` to [read CSV data from a file in a stage](https://docs.snowflake.com/en/developer-guide/snowpark/working-with-dataframes.html#label-snowpark-dataframe-stages).
+The `collectTweetData` method creates a `DataFrame` to [read CSV data from a file in a stage](https://docs.snowflake.com/en/developer-guide/snowpark/working-with-dataframes.html#label-snowpark-dataframe-stages).
 It does this with a
 [DataFrameReader](https://docs.snowflake.com/en/developer-guide/snowpark/reference/scala/com/snowflake/snowpark/DataFrameReader.html) object.

 ### Code walkthrough

-- The function recieves a Session object to use for connecting to Snowflake.
+- The method receives a Session object to use for connecting to Snowflake.

   ```scala
   def collectTweetData(session: Session): DataFrame = {